Chart Color Schemes

 Neutral Bay demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Currently, 24.7% of Neutral Bay's population is engaged in formal education, including 7.4% in tertiary, 6.7% in primary, and 4.4% in secondary education.
+Currently, 24.7% of the population is engaged in formal education.
+This includes 7.4% in tertiary education, 6.7% in primary education, and 4.4% pursuing secondary education.

 Frequently Asked Questions - Education